jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 All the :ref:`assertions<what is an assertion?>` I have typed so far show that :ref:`True<test_what_is_true>`, :ref:`False<test_what_is_false>` and :ref:`None<what is None?>` are different.
 They give me a basic expectation of Python_ because I can compare things with them.

-I can also use :ref:`assertions<what is an assertion?>` to test if two things are equal, like I did in :ref:`test the assert keyword`.
+I can also use :ref:`assertions<what is an assertion?>` to test if two things are equal, like I did when I :ref:`test the assert keyword<the assert keyword>`.

 ----